Etale cohomology, purity and formality with torsion coefficients: Main results in the cohomologically graded case

-\begin{example} Recall that a set of subspaces of codimension $c$ is said to be in general position if the intersection of $n$ of those subspaces is of codimension $\on{min}(d,cn)$.
-One easily checks that a set of codimensions $c$ subspaces in general position is a good arrangement.
-However, the converse does not hold as shown in the following example. \end{example}
+\begin{example} Recall that a set of subspaces of codimension $c$ in a $d$-dimensional vector space is said to be in general position if the intersection of $n$ of those subspaces is of codimension $\on{min}(d,cn)$.
+One easily checks that, if $d$ is a multiple of $c$, a set of codimensions $c$ subspaces in general position is a good arrangement.
+Let us mention that there is small mistake in \cite[Example 8.4]{CiHo} where we forgot to include the condition that the dimension of the ambient space is a multiple of $c$.
+Without this hypothesis \cite[Proposition 8.6]{CiHo} does not hold as can be seen by considering the complement of $2$ distinct lines in $\mathbb{C}^3$. \end{example}

 \begin{example} Take $V=(K^d)^m$ and define, for $(i,j)$ an unordered pair of distinct elements in $\{1,\ldots,m\}$, the subspace